Develop Your Own “Best” Strategy

 |Step #1: Set a Student Loan Repayment Goal|

 Decide what is most important to you when repaying your student loan debt.
 Your options ultimately include:

 Minimize total repayment cost (You’re focused on reducing cost, reducing time and saving money overall.)

 Minimize monthly payments (You’re focused on immediate affordability, flexibility and possibly loan forgiveness.)

 |Step #2: Select the “Best” Repayment Plan for You|

-Choose the plan that best supports your goal.
-If you’re focused on total cost, if you can afford to do so, you may want to choose one of the Traditional Repayment plans.
-The Standard, Extended and Graduated plans all fall within the traditional repayment plan category.
+Choose the federal student loan repayment plan that best supports your goal.
+If you’re focused on total cost or time, you may want to choose one of the Traditional Repayment plans.
+The Standard, Extended and Graduated plans all fall within this category.

 If you want to minimize your monthly payment, you may want to select one of the Income-Driven Repayment plans.
 These plans include Income-Contingent Repayment (ICR), Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).

 These plans may offer more affordable monthly payments because they limit your monthly payment to 10-20% of your discretionary income (depending on the plan).
 Keep in mind, the lower the monthly payment, the longer it may take to repay the debt.
 More time in repayment allows for more interest to accrue, which can result in a higher total cost; however, borrowers can always choose to make larger payments, without a penalty, and borrowers can ultimately determine the length of time they take to pay off their loans.